-The directors provide you with the following corporate and operational review of the consolidated entity (referred to hereafter as the Group) consisting of Volt Power Group Limited ("Volt" or "the Company") and the entities it controlled at the end of, or during, the year ended 31 December 2022.
+The directors provide you with the following corporate and operational review of the consolidated entity (referred to hereafter as the Group) consisting of Volt Group Limited ("Volt") (formerly known as Volt Power Group Limited) and the entities it controlled during the year ended 31 December 2024.

+1. Summary

-- 1. Summary - (a) Operations
+(a) Operations